tbtuan/useful/content/setups/docker.md

 https://docs.docker.com/engine/install/ubuntu/

-Update the apt package index and install packages to allow apt to use a repository over HTTPS
+Update the apt package index and install packages to allow apt to use a repository over HTTPS (guest OS)

 ```text
 sudo apt-get update